-Inline foil is a very unique process and adds a great metallic shine to your artwork.
-Unlike stamped foil, you can literally apply Inline Foil to any solid color or gradient spectrum.
-You can apply Spot UV over the top for an extra pop of shine, you can cover an entire page with Inline Foil, and you can also integrate thin details into the foil, such as text and intricate lines.
+Inline foil is a unique process and adds great metallic shine to your artwork.
+Unlike stamped foil, you can apply Inline Foil to any solid color or gradient spectrum.
+You can use Spot UV over the top for an extra pop of shine, you can cover an entire page with Inline Foil, and you can also integrate thin details into the foil, such as text and intricate lines.

 How it works is that we lay down your foil first.
 This is a silver metallic material that goes in the areas you designate.
 Then, we apply your ink over the top.
 When the colored ink goes on top of the silver foil, the foil picks up the colors of the ink – thus creating the foil color of your choice.

 So the question becomes, how do you set your files up for the best results?

 For each printed side, you will need two files.
 The first file is your completed artwork.
 This is where you want ink to be applied.
 The second file is your Inline Foil mask file.
 This tells the printer where to lay the foil.

 The below image is a screenshot of a postcard that shows an example of the two files.
 The image on the left is my original print file (done in Adobe Illustrator).
 I duplicated my artboard and then removed all of the elements EXCEPT for the parts that I want to become Inline Foil.
 If removing them is too complicated, then change them to white so they can’t be seen.
 Then, all of your Inline Foil printing elements should be turned to 100% black (c0, m0, y0, 100k).
 This same process also works if you are doing the design in InDesign.

 In Photoshop, the process is slightly different.
 The easiest way is to put all of your layers into a folder.
 The below screenshot shows that I labeled the folder “Print File.”